Stockenberger/singstardb.app/README.md

 SingStarDB.app is a web application that allows users to search for songs and find out on which SingStar version they are available.

 ## Help needed!
-I have only added German PS2 SingStar songs, feel free to open up a PR and add more songs to the [singstarData.json](https://github.com/Stockenberger/singstardb.app/blob/f09923a6b3e419cafc6475be6feefd84ac7b226a/src/singstarData.json)
+I have only added German PS2 SingStar songs for now.
+Feel free to open up a PR and add more songs to the [singstarData.json](https://github.com/Stockenberger/singstardb.app/blob/f09923a6b3e419cafc6475be6feefd84ac7b226a/src/singstarData.json)

 ## Features